bufutda/manulife-api/README.md

 # Manulife Mobile API

+## Disclaimer
+Use at your own risk.
+I am not responsible for any consequences that arise from the use of this API.

+If you'd like contribute more documentation or notice anything wrong, please don't hesitate to submit a pull request.

 ## Authentication Flow
 Manulife now does authentication via "Manulife ID" which then can authorize requests to several different applications.